Churchill Crocodile: Flame projector

 To ignite the flame, the projector used a fine spray of petrol from the Crocodile's main fuel tank; this was ignited by a spark plug, and in turn ignited the main fuel jet.
 The operator could spray long or short bursts of flaming fuel onto the target.
 The operator could also spray the target with fuel, then ignite it with a short, lit burst.
 There was sufficient fuel for 80 single second bursts or equivalent continuous fire.
 The trailer could be jettisoned if it was hit, or once empty to give the tank greater freedom of movement.
 The trailers were fitted with towbars so they could be collected after the action by unit transport.

-Refuelling took at least 90 minutes and pressurization around 15 minutes; the pressure required had to be primed on the trailer by the crew as close to use as feasible, because pressure could not be maintained for very long.
+Refuelling took at least 90 minutes and pressurization around 15 minutes; the pressure required had to be primed on the trailer by the crew as close to use as feasible because pressure could not be maintained for very long.
 The fuel was projected at a rate of 4 impgal per second.
 The fuel burned on water and could be used to set fire to woods and houses.

 Service

 The Crocodile was a specialised weapon with an effective, but short-range, flamethrower.
 Used by units of the 79th Armoured Division in concert with the Churchill AVRE, and other Funnies, the Crocodile was an effective assault weapon, used so successfully against bunkers that many surrendered after the first ranging shots.
 The flame projector was a powerful psychological weapon, so feared by the Germans that captured Crocodile crews were often summarily executed.
 Aspects of the mechanism were considered by the British to be so secret that disabled units, if they could not be recovered, were rapidly destroyed by any means, even air strike if necessary.

 British Crocodiles supported the U.S. Army in the Normandy bocage, at the Battle for Brest, and during Operation Clipper, the Anglo-American assault on Geilenkirchen.
 C Squadron also supported the 53rd (Welsh) Division assault on 's-Hertogenbosch in October 1944.
+In 1945 Crocodiles were used to burn the typhus infested huts at the Bergen-Belsen concentration camp.

 The units that used the Crocodile in North west Europe, generally as part of 31st Armoured Brigade, were: